day8/re-frame-template/README.md

 # re-frame-template

-A Leiningen template for quickly creating a [re-frame](https://github.com/day8/re-frame) application scaffold (client only).
-It only takes you 60 seconds to create your first re-frame app and to start editting it.
+This is a Leiningen template for quickly creating a [re-frame](https://github.com/day8/re-frame) application scaffold (client only).
+It will only take you 60 seconds to create your first re-frame app and start editting it.

-Provides a way to pick and choose what "extras" are included into your application.
-Extras like libraries which do routing, debugging and CSS.
+When creating your application, you can pick and choose what "extras" you'd like included into the scaffold - "extras" like libraries to do routing, debugging and CSS.

 ## Before You Start

-You'll need to install Clojure and Leiningen (a build tool) by following [these instructions](https://purelyfunctional.tv/guide/how-to-install-clojure/)
+You'll need to install Clojure and Leiningen (a build tool) by following [these instructions](https://purelyfunctional.tv/guide/how-to-install-clojure/).

 ## Basic Usage